Zetonem/Algorithms-and-data-structures/README.md

 [![license](https://img.shields.io/github/license/zetonem/Algorithms-and-data-structures)](https://github.com/Zetonem/Algorithms-and-data-structures/blob/master/LICENSE.md) ![lastcommit](https://img.shields.io/github/last-commit/zetonem/Algorithms-and-data-structures)

 University course of algorithms and data structures in the MATLAB programming language.
-## Project structure
-1. *src* - source files of the project directory
-    * Sorts - basic sorts implementation
-    * Data structures - basic data structures implementation
+## Directories included in the project
-    * Graphs - basic algorithms on graphs implementation
+`src/` - A library of all impemented basic algorithms and data structures.
-2. *tests*
-3. *reports*
+`tests/` - Unit tests to verify project is working.
 ## Motivation
 This project is scolded by the result of term paper on the discipline **"Algorithms and data structures"**.
 ## Authors